 Proportions, Experimenting, and Troubleshooting

-Vegan baking can be a rewarding challenge, requiring a blend of creativity and precision to replicate the results of traditional baking without animal-derived ingredients.
-Here are some key tips for success:
+Vegan baking can be a rewarding challenge, requiring creativity and precision to replicate the results of traditional eggs in baking without animal-derived ingredients.
+Since eggs in baking provide structure, moisture, and binding, finding the right plant-based substitutes is essential.
+Here are some key tips for success in achieving perfect egg-free baked goods.

 1. Proportions